selhabAhmedyakoub/personal_card/README.md

 - **HTML5:** Markup language for creating the structure of the web pages.
 - **CSS3:** Styling the components with advanced techniques (Flexbox, CSS Grid).
+- **SASS:** enhance the development process and make stylesheets more maintainable

 ## Screenshot
 ![](Screenshot.png)